pantheon-systems/documentation/source/content/guides/wp-cli/04-install-wp-plugins-themes.md

 ## Install WordPress Themes

-The [WordPress theme repository](https://wordpress.org/themes/) has many free and paid themes you can install to customize your site.
+The [WordPress theme repository](https://wordpress.org/themes/) provides a list of free and paid themes you can install to customize your site.
 The example below uses the [Shapely](https://wordpress.org/themes/shapely/) theme.

 1. Install and activate the [Shapely](https://wordpress.org/themes/shapely/) theme: